Elliot-Ayliffe/GRACE-HPC/README.md

 ## Documentation

-For a complete guide to the methodology, installation, and usage of GRACE-HPC, please visit the <a href="https://grace-hpc.readthedocs.io/en/latest/" target="_blank" rel="noopener noreferrer"><strong>Official Documentation here</strong></a>.
+For a complete guide to the methodology, installation, and usage of GRACE-HPC, please visit the [**Official Documentation here**](https://grace-hpc.readthedocs.io/en/latest/).

 # How to use it?